Award Winner 2007

-Al Gore, former member of Congress, Senator and American Vice President, has during the past year drawn a great deal of attention throughout the world for his film “An Inconvenient Truth”, which has also won an Oscar for Best Documentary.
+Al Gore, former member of Congress, Senator and Vice President of The United States of America, has during the past year drawn a great deal of attention throughout the world for his film “An Inconvenient Truth”, which has also won an Oscar for Best Documentary.

 He is awarded the prize for his “relentless commitment to put an end to the climate crisis by increasing public awareness about global warming” the Jury writes in their motivation.

 Al Gore was also recently awarded with the Nobel Peace Prize together with the UN’s Intergovernmental Panel on Climate Change.

 – Born in 1948.
 Married to Tipper Gore, 3 daughters and one son.

 – Son of Albert Gore, influential democratic politician.

 – Enlisted in the U.S. Army and served in Vietnam for four months.

 – Worked 1971-76 as a reporter for The Tennessean in Nashville.

 – Elected to the U.S. House of Representatives in 1976 at only 28 years old and served 8 years.

 – Elected to the U.S. Senate in 1984.